 “Wobblers” are crimes that can be punished as either felonies or misdemeanors in California.
 Typically, the prosecutor makes the choice during the charging process.

 Choosing between the three categories of offenses is crucial because California law recognizes three types of offenses.
 Here are the most serious to the least serious:

 Certain crimes are punishable only as felonies.
 In this case, the crime is known as a “straight felony.”

-There are, however, some crimes that courts and prosecutors can charge either as felonies or misdemeanors under California law.
+There are, however, some crimes that judges and prosecutors can charge either as felonies or misdemeanors under California law.
 It is these crimes that are known as “wobblers.”
 Other names for them include “alternative felony/misdemeanor offenses.”

 Also, some offenses can oscillate between being misdemeanors and infractions.
 The “woblettes” of misdemeanors and infractions are discussed in section 7.

 Under What Circumstances Can A “Wobbler” Offense Be Reduced From a Felony To a Misdemeanor?

 Depending on the circumstances, a California wobbler crime can be reduced to a misdemeanor in four stages: Here are the followings:

 - During a preliminary hearing for felony charges,

 - During the sentencing process,